 Tiered Raised Beds

-Create a raised garden bed that has more than one level.
-Tiered garden beds use a graduated planting system where the top planting areas have deeper soil for deeper rooting vegetables.
-The subsequent lower tiers can grow lettuces and annuals that shallower root systems.
-They can look like stairs, can be conveniently corner-shaped, pagoda-shaped, or in graduated boxes.
+Challenge yourself by creating raised garden bed designs with more than one level.
+Tiered garden beds feature a graduated planting system where the top planting areas have deeper soil for deeper rooting vegetables.
+This allows the subsequent lower tiers the ability to grow lettuces and annuals with shallower root systems.
+This is another one of the great raised garden bed ideas to try if you have limited space since it mimics the appearance of stairs making it conveniently corner-shaped, pagoda-shaped, or in graduated boxes.

 Keyhole Raised Bed